invariant-labs/docs/docs/eclipse/swap.md

 swapInstructionSync(swap: SwapSync)
 ```
 #### ETH swap
 If your transaction includes ETH you must first wrap the tokens and manually create an account.
 It's possible to do it within one transaction but you must create a token account and transfer funds using additional instructions.
-This must be accounted for when considering the max amount of ticks used and that's why `TICK_CROSSES_PER_IX_NATIVE_TOKEN` is used as the limit for the simulation.
+This must be accounted for, when considering the amount of tick addresses passed and that's why `TICK_CROSSES_PER_IX_NATIVE_TOKEN` is used as the limit for the simulation.

 ```ts
 const xToY = false